Library information service and online resources

 This free search facility serves both businesses and communities who may be looking for funding.
 Access Grants 4 Norfolk here.

-Searchable archive of major newspapers.
-Access the database from home by typing your library card number in the box where it says 'password' when asked.
+Access the database from home by typing your library card number in the box where it says 'password', when asked.

 Life in Great Britain will help you prepare for a UK citizenship course.
 The online course is based on the 'Life in the United Kingdom: A Guide for New Residents' (3rd edition) handbook published by the Home Office